Jan 12, 2022

 Inherent vs. Residual Risk, and How To Manage Them

-In recent years, organizations have spent a tremendous amount of effort shifting to the cloud, improving their digital infrastructures, and making data more accessible.
-The pandemic has fast-tracked the shift to working from home, which has increased the use of cloud data storage.
-This shift has exposed organizations to new threats and magnified existing inherent and residual risks.
-The confidential data that at one time did not physically leave the company premises is now being stored on the internet through a cloud computing provider, accessible to organization members from the comfort of their homes.
-This begs the question, could such confidential data also be accessible to cybercriminals?
+In recent years, organizations have spent a tremendous amount of effort shifting to the cloud, enhancing their digital infrastructures, and improving data accessibility.
+The pandemic accelerated the transition to remote work, increasing reliance on cloud data storage, 60% of all corporate data stored in the cloud, as of 2023.
+However, this shift has exposed organizations to new threats and magnified existing inherent risks and residual risks.
+Confidential data, once securely confined within company premises, is now stored online through cloud computing providers and accessible to employees working remotely.
+This raises a critical question: could this confidential data also be accessible to cybercriminals?

 This new era of remote work comes with its own set of risks.
 Risk, in general, can be defined as a situation involving exposure to danger.
 Risk is inherent in nature.
 Risk is an innate part of life, and we make decisions in each moment of each day to avoid risks and remain safe.
 When walking across the street we look both ways, we put on a seat belt when we get in the car, we are aware of hot coffee when a child comes near – risks are all around us, and avoiding them is second nature.